MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 establish a connection, these records offer potential benefits to both performance and privacy.

-TO BE REMOVED: This proposal is inspired by and based on recent DNS usage proposals such as ALTSVC, ANAME, and ESNIKEYS (as well as long standing desires to have SRV or a functional equivalent implemented for HTTP).
-These proposals each provide an important function but are potentially incompatible with each other, such as when an origin is load-balanced across multiple hosting providers (multi-CDN).
-Furthermore, these each add potential cases for adding additional record lookups in addition to AAAA/A lookups.
-This design attempts to provide a unified framework that encompasses the key functionality of these proposals, as well as providing some extensibility for addressing similar future challenges.

 TO BE REMOVED: This document is being collaborated on in Github at:
 [https://github.com/MikeBishop/dns-alt-svc](https://github.com/MikeBishop/dns-alt-svc).
 The most recent working version of the document, open issues, etc. should all be